Abernaughty/git-maber/fluid-sim/memory-bank/activeContext.md

 5. WebGL context and extension handling is crucial for cross-browser compatibility
 6. Dissipation parameters behave counter-intuitively - values above 1 increase dissipation rate
 7. Removed the test splat that was creating a flash in the center of the screen on page load
+8. Added the maber.io logo to the center of the background, behind the fluid effect
+9. Created a separate Git branch (reflective-logo) for future work on implementing a reflective effect between the logo and fluid

 ## Next Steps
 1. Test the implementation across different browsers and devices